-Pursuant to California Government Code Section § 65080(b)(2)(J)(i), prior to starting the formal public participation process required by Senate Bill (SB) 375, a Metropolitan Planning Organization (MPO) must develop and submit to the California Air Resources Board (CARB) for its approval the technical methodology it intends to use to estimate the greenhouse gas (GHG) emissions from its Sustainable Communities Strategy (SCS) (or, if necessary, Alternative Planning Strategy).
+Pursuant to California Government Code Section § 65080(b)(2)(J)(i), prior to starting the formal public participation process required by Senate Bill (SB) 375, a Metropolitan Planning Organization (MPO) must develop and submit to the California Air Resources Board (CARB) the technical methodology it intends to use to estimate the greenhouse gas (GHG) emissions from its Sustainable Communities Strategy (SCS).
 Upon receipt of the technical methodology, CARB is required to respond to the MPO with timely written comments, including a specific description of any aspect of the technical methodology that it concludes will not yield accurate estimates of the GHG emissions and remedies.
+The MPO is encouraged to work with CARB until the state board concludes that the technical methodology operates accurately.

-The Southern California Association of Governments (SCAG) began developing Connect SoCal 2024, its mandated 2024-2050 Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS), in Spring 2021.
-Fulfilling the state requirement, SCAG submitted a draft of its Technical Methodology to CARB on January [DATE TBD], 2023 before initiating the SB 375 required formal public participation process by holding the first public workshop on [DATE TBD], 2023.
+The Southern California Association of Governments (SCAG) began developing Connect SoCal 2024, its mandated Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS), in Spring 2021.
+Fulfilling the state requirement, SCAG submitted a draft of its Technical Methodology to CARB on February [DATE TBD], 2023 before initiating the SB 375 required formal public participation process by holding the first public workshop on March [DATE TBD], 2023.